JoseLuisSR/springboot-activemq/README.md

 # ActiveMQ

-[ActiveMQ](https://activemq.apache.org/) is a Message Broker to exchange information between applications through send and receive messages on queue or topics.
+[ActiveMQ](https://activemq.apache.org/) is a Message Broker to exchange information between applications through messages, queues and topics.
 ActiveMQ is an asynchronous messaging system MOM (Message Oriented Middleware) that enable decoupling communication between heterogeneous applications that we call senders and consumers.